50,000 square feet

-The Theory Building stands on the foundations of a 1948 poultry facility that was the last purpose- built market structure in the Gansevoort Market Historic District, more colloquially known as the Meatpacking District.
-The old building signaled the end of the largest meat market in the world; the new building, used as a flagship store and corporate headquarters for fashion brand Theory since its completion in 2006, marked the beginning of one of Manhattan’s trendiest neighborhoods.
+The Theory Building stands on the foundations of a 1948 poultry facility that was the last purpose-built market structure in the Gansevoort Market Historic District, more colloquially known as the Meatpacking District.
+The old building signaled the end of the largest meat market in the world; the new building, a flagship store for fashion brand Theory, marked the beginning of one of Manhattan’s trendiest neighborhoods.